Ljuba80/Practical-Machine-Learning/Rmark.md

 }
 ```

-Now we partition our (train) dataset in two parts (trained and test part).Also, first seven variables are removed from training set.j
+Now we partition our (train) dataset in two parts (trained and test part).Also, first seven variables, as well as variables stated as NA's in 20 test data are removed from training set .

 ```r
 library(caret)